BrianPugh/cyclopts/docs/source/user_classes.rst

 Config File
 -----------
 Having the user specify ``--user`` every single call is a bit cumbersome, especially if they're always going to provide the same value.
-We can have Cyclopts fallback to a configuration file.
+We can have Cyclopts fallback to a :ref:`toml configuration file <Config Files>`.

 Consider the following toml data saved to ``config.toml``: